-Since 2001, the program has garnered the credibility and international reputation needed to be chosen by pharmaceutical companies and large government agencies for testing the most promising new cancer drugs.
-This is obviously a wonderful opportunity for patients as well as an endorsement of the people who run the program in Toronto.
+Under the brilliant directorship of Dr. Malcolm Moore and the equally brilliant directorship of Drs.
+Amit Oza, Lillian Siu and Philippe Bedard, the BRAS Drug Development Program has gained the credibility and international reputation, needed to be chosen by pharmaceutical companies, and large government agencies, for testing the most promising new cancer drugs.
+This is obviously a wonderful opportunity for patients, as well as an endorsement of the clinicians, researchers and clinical research staff who run the program.

 Our challenge is to continue to improve treatment for cancer.
-Our success is measured not only by the quality and rigor of our work, but also the impact we have on patients and their families.
-The program continues to succeed because of the dedication and enthusiasm of our entire team toward the goal of providing longer and better lives for cancer patients.
-WE WILL CONQUER CANCER IN OUR LIFETIME.
+Our success is measured not only by the quality and rigor of our work, but by the impact we have on patients and their families.
+The program continues to succeed because of the dedication and enthusiasm of our entire team, toward the goal of providing longer and better lives for our cancer patients in Canada and worldwide.

-President, Advisory Committee
+President, BRAS Drug Development Program Advisory Committee